morrownr/7612u/README.md

 -----
 Known Issues

-The only known issue at this is that the LED on mt7612u based adapters does not come on automatically when the system is turned on.
+The only known issue at this point is that the LED on mt7612u based adapters, if the adapter is built with an LED, does not come on automatically when the system is turned on.
 In looking at the source code, it appears this behavior is intentional.
+Should we submit a pull request to improve this behavior?
+What should the behavior be?

-To turn on the LED, please follow instructions below:
+To turn on the LED, please follow instructions below: (does not work with Secure Mode)

 STEP 1 - Open Terminal (Ctrl + Alt + T)